avahahn/unitctl/Readme.md

 # Unitctl
-A command line utility to access and control running instances of NGINX Unit.
+A command line utility for the access and control of running instances of NGINX Unit.

-# Building
+## Building
 First build with `cargo build`.
-Then copy `target/debug/unitctl` to wherever you want.
+Then copy `target/debug/unitctl` to wherever it is needed.

-# Usage
+Example:
 ```
+λ cargo build
+  ...
+λ ln -s $(pwd)/target/debug/unitctl $HOME/bin
-λ target/debug/unitctl
+λ unitctl

 Usage: unitctl <COMMAND>